-The farm covers 100 acres and is divided into 80 percent orchard and 20 percent vegetables and other produce.
+The farm covers 100 acres and is divided into 70 percent orchard, 20 percent vegetables, cover crops, and other produce.
 The major crops produced are Apples, Peaches, Cherries, Nectarines, Pears, Apricots, Plums, Black Raspberries, Blueberries, Blackberries, Kiwi Berries, Concord Grapes, and assorted vegetables.
 In 1983, the family decided to close up the open-air market and build a 50′ x 50′ addition with heating and air conditioning and blacktop parking.
 Over the past few years, the farm has further expanded by creating a Playground area for both young and old, a “Cut Your Own Flowers” area and one of the most popular additions, the Bakery.

 “We are always planting and testing new varieties of all fruit and berries always looking for the juiciest, best tasting varieties that can be grown here on the eastern slope of the Appalachian Mountain Range” Says Robert Black co-owner of Catoctin Mountain Orchard.